elishamutang/to-do-app/actionList.md

     - Due Date (Mock-up done, create functionality).
     - Priority (Mock-up done, create functionality).
     - ~~Notes (Notes section done, create functionality~~ and change to text area).
-    - Checklist (Mock-up done, create functionality). **Almost done, need to figure out how to disable click and drag option.
-Maybe change input elem to label when out of focus or button clicked and change back to input when clicked.**
+    - Checklist (Mock-up done, create functionality).
+        - **~~Almost done, need to figure out how to disable click and drag option.
+Maybe change input elem to label when out of focus or button clicked and change back to input when clicked.~~**
+        - **Figure out how to remove checklist items from the list and update ID number.**

 - View controller
     - Switch view according to selected To-Do object.

-- Updating ID numbering if a To-Do task gets deleted/finished, same for checklist items.
+- **Updating ID numbering if a To-Do task gets deleted/finished, same for checklist items.**